-Ministers of Jesus Christ have a high calling which encompasses their personal lives as well as their public ministry.
+Ministers of Jesus Christ have a high calling that encompasses their personal lives as well as their public ministry.
 In this message, Alistair Begg reminds pastors of important points from Paul’s first letter to Timothy.
-Before gospel ministers can remind others of the truths of the faith, those same truths must first nourish their own souls.
-Then, actively putting these truths into practice, they are to train themselves in godliness as they labor with God’s help to proclaim the good news of salvation.
+Before Gospel ministers can remind others of the truths of the faith, those same truths must first nourish their own souls.
+Then, actively putting these truths into practice, they are to train themselves in godliness as they labor, with God’s help, to proclaim the good news of salvation.

 Sermon Transcript: Print